Year-end tax planning for overseas individuals

 Non-domiciled individuals (non-doms)

-Non-doms are deemed domiciled in the UK for income tax, CGT and IHT purposes once UK resident in at least 15 out of the immediately preceding 20 tax years.
+Non-doms are deemed domiciled in the UK for income tax, capital gains tax (CGT) and inheritance tax (IHT) purposes once UK resident in at least 15 out of the immediately preceding 20 tax years.
 Those non-doms born in the UK with a UK domicile of origin will be deemed domiciled at the point at which they become UK resident.

 Once deemed domiciled, individuals are taxed on their worldwide income and capital gains on an arising basis.
 They cannot access the remittance basis of taxation (see below).
 Some important protections are available for trusts set up before an individual becomes deemed domiciled.
 These cannot apply to those non-doms born in the UK with a UK domicile of origin.